robrix/Manifold/README.md

 - Practice skills involved in working with languages: DSLs, effects, parsing, typechecking, evaluation, etc.

+## Non-goals

+- A consistent logic (at least, not until I learn more about termination proofs)
+- Reasonableness, stability, etc.; please don’t write software in this language (but if you must, feel free to file issues)

 ## Getting started

 After cloning (with submodules), `cabal new-repl` in the project will launch `ghci`.
 Then: